LoyVanBeek/RoboCupAtHome-roadmap/future.md

 SPR involves answering questions about the environment.
 The focus is ASR, NLP and a bit of NLU.
 The environment is currently fixed, all knowledge of the environment (except the crowd) is static.

-An obvious extension of this challenge would be to have the robots gather knowledge about the environment.
+Possible extensions:
-E.g. give the robots a minute to drive around and gather knowledge before answering questions, OR to ask a question and have the robot go around and figure out the answer, with a follow up question perhaps.
+- Robots gather knowledge about the environment.
+E.g. give the robots a minute to drive around and gather knowledge before answering questions OR to ask a question and have the robot go around and figure out the answer, with a follow up question perhaps.

+### Help-me-carry
+Help-me-carry involves various aspects of (social) navigation: following a human, collision-free autonomous driving, guiding a human, meanwhile opening a door.

+Possible extensions:
+- carrying a big item together with a human (e.g. operator got new furniture instead of groceries)

 ### Storing Groceries
 Groceries are put on a table before the robts can start using them.
 Objects are put up easy to grasp.

+Possile extensions:
-Instead, just pour the groceries on the table directly from the bag or leave the groceries in the shopping crate.
+- Pour the groceries on the table directly from the bag or leave the groceries in the shopping crate/bag.

 ### (EE)-GPSR
 Do everything as GPSR or do GPSR in a new environment with a limited time for learning that environment.